City Comparison

 Schools

-Norfolk leads on school quality with a 65% average pass rate (rated Average) compared to 55% in Baltimore.
-Top schools in Baltimore include Baltimore Polytechnic Institute and Baltimore City College.
-In Norfolk, families look to Maury High School and Granby High School.
+Baltimore has a 55% average SOL pass rate; Norfolk has 65% (2024 state assessment data).
+Public schools in Baltimore include Baltimore Polytechnic Institute and Baltimore City College; in Norfolk, Maury High School and Granby High School.
 See Baltimore schools | See Norfolk schools

 Baltimore